-There was still drama to come as Bassett thought they had levelled in the final minute, but the referee ruled out what appeared to be a legitimate goal.
+There was still drama to come as Bassett thought they had equalised in the final minute, but the referee ruled out what appeared to be a legitimate goal.

-Bassett were able to bounce back from that defeat with a comfortable 4-1 victory against bottom side Trowbridge Tigers in their third game of the campaign though.
-Howse and Shaw not netted braces to seal the win.
+Bassett were able to bounce back from that defeat with a comfortable 4-1 victory against bottom side Trowbridge Tigers in their third game though.
+Howse and Shaw both netted braces to seal the win.

 The result meant the team remained third, three points behind pacesetters KMLC and Marlborough Town.

 However, Bassett were to slip a place after a 5-2 loss against The Globe Swindon in their fourth game.
 Shaw scored his fifth of the Summer League season, while Nick Warren also netted.
-That defeat meant the teams swapped places.
+That defeat meant the teams swapped places in the table.

 There was a longer than expected break before Bassett's penultimate fixture of the campaign against Marlborough Town.
 And it was another heavy 5-2 defeat for Bassett against a Marlborough team who claimed top spot with victory.
 Consolation goals came from Howse and Ohrland.